rosed2/Workout-Planner/DEVELOPMENT.md

 and sliders that interact with another class.
 1. 4-9-19 Started experimenting with ofxJSON.
 I can successfully read from a JSON file and print out the data it contains.
+1. 4-10-19 Successfully learned how to get an array from a JSON file.
+1. 4-15-19 Finished creating JSON file of exercises.